Existence and classification of $b$-contact structures: Classifications up to -isotopy

 We can now state the classification of $b$-contact structures in $(S^3,\mathbb{T}^2)$.

-\begin{theorem} The classification of positive $b$-contact structures in $(S^3,\mathbb{T}^2)$, endowed with some orientation, up to $b$-isotopy is the following. \begin{itemize} \item For each isotopy class of separating cooriented curves $\Gamma$ in $\mathbb{T}^2$ such that $\chi(\mathbb{T}^2_+)=\chi(\mathbb{T}^2_-)$, fully overtwisted $b$-contact structures are parametrized by $\mathbb{Z}^2\oplus \mathbb{Z}^2$. \item For each isotopy class as above without contractible closed curves, there are are $2\cdot N(n,-p,q)$ tight $b$-contact structures, where $(n,-p,q)$ parametrizes the dividing set. \item For each isotopy class as above without contractible closed curves, $b$-contact structures that are tight in one component and overtwisted in the other are parametrized by a sign, a number in $N(n,-p,q)$ and an element in $\mathbb{Z}^2$. \end{itemize} \end{theorem} \begin{proof}
+\begin{theorem} The classification of positive $b$-contact structures in $(S^3,\mathbb{T}^2)$, endowed with some orientation, up to $b$-isotopy is the following, depending on the dividing set along the critical surface. \begin{itemize} \item For each isotopy class of separating curves $\Gamma$ in $\mathbb{T}^2$ such that $\chi(\mathbb{T}^2_+)=\chi(\mathbb{T}^2_-)$, fully overtwisted $b$-contact structures are {determined by the homotopy class of the $b$-plane on the closure of each overtwisted component relative to $T^2$ (i.e. by an element in $\mathbb{Z}^2\oplus \mathbb{Z}^2$: half the Euler class and the Hopf invariant of the $b$-plane field in each component).} \item For each isotopy class as above without contractible closed curves, there are $2\cdot N(n,-p,q)$ tight $b$-contact structures, where $(n,-p,q)$ parametrizes the dividing set. \item For each isotopy class as above without contractible closed curves, $b$-contact structures that are tight in one component and overtwisted in the other are determined by {specifying which component of $S^3\setminus T^2$ is tight (i.e. by a sign)}, a number in $N(n,-p,q)$ {that specifies the dividing set}, and {by the homotopy class of the $b$-plane field on the closure of the overtwisted component relative to $T^2$ (i.e. an element in $\mathbb{Z}^2$: half the Euler class and the Hopf invariant of the $b$-plane field)}. \end{itemize} \end{theorem} \begin{proof}